device-automation-bus/dab-adapter-cpp/readme.md

     dab/<deviceId>/version
     dab/discovery

-All other DAB operations require the user to implement using relevant device APIs.
-Please be sure to leverage device APIs that most closely mimic the real user interaction workflow.
+All other DAB operations require partners to implement using relevant device APIs.
+Please be sure to leverage device APIs that most closely mimic the real customer interaction workflow.

 ## Structure
 The reference code is distributed as a header-only library.